 By 1960 the appearance of Cybis signature had fully transitioned from the original blue or blackish-grey stamp or signature to the now-traditional brown handpainted format.
 Also, the early 1960s marked the first appearance of the copyright symbol – either as a mold impression or handpainted – on Cybis sculptures.
 Its use was inconsistent during the 1960s and 1970s but became increasingly prevalent and ultimately universal by the 1980s. (see Signatures and Marks for an illustrated overview)

-The prices shown here are the Cybis retail at introduction (if known), and at either retirement or as currently shown on the Cybis website which has not been updated since late 2008/early 2009.
+The prices shown here are the Cybis retail at introduction (if known), and at either retirement or as last shown on the Cybis website circa early 2009.
 With only one exception, these were/are all open (non-limited) editions.

 The Madonna with Lace Veil and flower decoration, 4.5” high, was introduced in 1960 in both plain white bisque as shown, and in color (no image at present).
 This piece may originally have been named ‘Madonna Bust with Lace’ for a short time.
 By any name it is the same 1950 Madonna that is shown in the second paragraph of the first overview, but with the addition of a wide, flat lace trim along the entire edge of the veil.
 This of course means that it originally was a Holland mold but as explained here, Cybis bought the rights to this mold along with several others at just about this same time.
 I’m sure that if Cybis hadn’t already stopped making the original 1950s glazed versions, they certainly did so before introducing this one.